WestGrid/trainingMaterials/pages/rdm.md

 * [ZIP file with slides and bash functions]({{ site.baseurl }}/materials/dar20190501.zip)

+The webinar recording will be added soon.

 <a name="rdmToolsPlatforms"></a>
 #### *"Research Data Management Tools, Platforms, and Best Practices for Canadian Researchers"*

-The webinar recording will be addedd soon.

 **Webinar** (2019-Mar-20)